 Growth can be rapid and sustained if the new category takes off.

 But there’s always the risk it won’t work.
 That new customers won’t join the category and demand will never come.
 There’s the most amount of unknowns to manage.
 There’s a lot of scope for things to go wrong.
 That’s why it usually takes a lot of bravery to diversify.
-Most business don’t.
+Most businesses don’t have that.

 Case study example : Sydney Pizza Company